NWChemEx/TensorWrapper/docs/source/developer/design/overview.rst

-There are a number of existing tensor libraries, with a variety of useful features; however, to our knowledge no existing tensor library has all the tensor features a high-performance physics code may encounter.
+There are a number of existing tensor libraries, with a variety of useful features; however, to our knowledge no existing tensor library has all the tensor features a high-performance physics or chemistry code may encounter.
 TensorWrapper is designed to provide a high-level, user-friendly, :ref:`term_dsl` on top of existing tensor libraries, while abstracting away as much complexity as possible.